Recipes: Tulsi Mint Tea

 This intensity of pushing forward and doing more is a far too common affliction in our modern society, often leading to overwhelm, burnout and chronic fatigue.
 So if you’ve found yourself at this end-of-summer season feeling depleted after a period of cranking the heat up too high (don’t worry, it’s a normal experience this time of year!), here is a simple remedy to try.
 Take the intensity out of your thoughts and to-do’s, a simple shift in attitude can have a ripple effect.
 Take ten minutes to unplug from the phone, go put your feet in the grass, close your eyes and take five deep, slow breaths.
 Connect with your senses, feeling the sun on the skin, hearing the wind in the trees, smelling the changes of season in the crisper air, observing what tastes arise in the mouth, and then as you open your eyes, seeing the colors around you.
 By connecting with the senses and slowing the breath, we step into the possibility of presence.
 Then we see the illusion of the hustle we’ve bought into into a little more clearly.

-I’m pairing this cooling tulsi tea recipe with my “Ah-Hah!” moment to help you take life from a boil to a low simmer – body and, in turn, mind.
+I’m pairing this refreshing, immune-boosting tulsi tea recipe with my “Ah-Hah!” moment to help you take life from a boil to a low simmer – body and, in turn, mind.
 Tulsi, or Holy Basil, is a plant commonly used in Ayurvedic herbalism.
 It translates to “the incomparable one” and represents the goddess Lakshmi.
 The plant has deep mythological history, and in India, you’ll often find a pot of it near the home altar!
 Tulsi has many wonderful benefits which you can read more on here.

 TULSI MINT TEA